"Red Butterfly Wing"

 Until the seeds sprout, ensure that the top layer of soil does not dry out.
 If you enclose the pots in a plastic container to maintain humidity, allow some fresh air to enter either by punching small holes in it, or by leaving it open a crack.

 The seeds germinate well at 70-80 degrees F (21-27°C).
-I recommend placing a thermometer near the pots, since the temperature can vary in different parts of a room.
+I recommend placing a minimum/maximum thermometer near the pots.

 The seeds should start sprouting in 4 weeks, but allow up to 10 weeks for any slow ones to sprout.